 Hit run, and you'll see that a new pane has appeared with the URL for your repl's hosted site, along with a preview of what it looks like.
 You can share this link with your friends to show them the simple app that you made.

-.env file is special because it is only visible to you.
-Anyone who is visiting your repl won't be able to see the contents of this file.
+This secrets configuration will only be visible to you.
+Anyone who is visiting your repl won't be able to see the configured environment variables.

 Now let's edit